-Everything you need to know about Dead Space
+Dead Space remake: Trailers, release date and everything you need to know

 The game will also make use of the newer consoles' super-quick SSDs to ensure that there are no loading screens whatsoever throughout Dead Space, letting you play the whole thing through without any interruptions if you've got the stamina.

 They also briefly touched on the core combat of the game, which sees players carefully dismember the Necromorphs staggering at them using cutters and lasers.
-It sounds like this is going to be slightly iterated on, to make it more gory and even more modular, so it might not be quite as simple a task as in the original.
+It sounds like this is going to be slightly iterated on, to make it gorier and even more modular, so it might not be quite as simple a task as in the original.
+That's been fleshed out in the first developer diary, above - the addition of "peeling" will make it easier to see how much damage you're doing to enemies, in a typically gory way.

-We might get whole new sequences, too, with the zero-gravity elements that made Dead Space 2 so special potentially getting more of an airing in this remake as well.
+We're going to get whole new sequences, too, with the zero-gravity elements that made Dead Space 2 so special getting more of an airing in this remake as well, and letting players move around in zero-g with more freedom.
+In fact, there are apparently plenty of small pieces of cut content from the original game that might now be possible due to more powerful hardware.

+This is all explored in some detail in an extended gameplay walkthrough that you can view above, as well as in an older developer blog about the game, which features more peeks under the hood at the challenges and rewards of updating a classic like this, which you can check out right here.

+Most recently, an IGN video in December 2022 gave us a peek at how the game will look in a bunch of different scenarios, as we found out more about the evolution of its storytelling compared to the original, which seems fascinating.

 From a raw technical point of view, of course, the game is simply going to look far, far more impressive than the original did, with lighting and volumetric effects that would never have been possible when it first released.